| | |

 • Use just as you would normally or how your recipe calls for it.
 You can decant into smaller jars if you want or give out as gifts.

-• You can leave the pods and the seeds in the liquid.
+• You can leave the beans & pods in the liquid.
 You can use from the jar and top up with a little alcohol as you go and even periodically add new pods to it.
 This is how some people have extract that has been going for many years.
 I suggest however, decanting some extract into a smaller bottle for your regular use, so that when the original jar is nearly finished, you can top that up and make more.
-Alternatively, dry the used pods and add to a jar of sugar to make vanilla sugar.
+Alternatively, dry the used beans and add to a jar of sugar to make vanilla sugar.

 Notes

-Alcohol To Use – clear alcohol, preferably a 40% spirit alcohol, (80 proof).
-Vodka, bourbon, whiskey, brandy or rum.
+Alcohol To Use – clear alcohol, 40% spirit alcohol, (80 proof).
+Vodka, bourbon, whisky, brandy or rum.
 You don’t need to go buying expensive brands.

-Type Of Vanilla Pods To Buy – Grade A or Grade B, (B sometimes also being referred to as extract quality and Grade A for direct cooking).
-Madagascan, Bourbon, Tahitian, Mexican or from Papua New Guinea, (similar to Tahitian).
+Type Of Vanilla Pods To Buy – Grade A or Grade B – B is also being referred to as extract quality, Grade A for direct cooking.
+Madagascan, Bourbon, Tahitian, Mexican or from Papua New Guinea.

-What To Store The Extract In – a glass jar or large bottle, that you will fill with the alcohol & vanilla pods.
+What To Store Extract In – glass jar or large bottle.
 Old jam/jelly jars and mason jars are ideal & a wider neck jar is best.

 Do I Need To Sterilise The Jars? – clean well before using & allow to dry, no need to sterilise.

-How To Store Vanilla Extract – somewhere cool and dark.
-A cupboard or pantry is ideal.
+How To Store Vanilla Extract – somewhere cool and dark, like a cupboard or pantry.

 How Long Does It Take? – agreed minimum 8 weeks.
-The longer you leave it, the darker the liquid becomes, and the more intense the flavour will get.
+The longer you leave it, the darker the liquid becomes, and the more intense the flavour will get but not indefinitely.
 I started using after 9 weeks. **No need to wait 1 year or even 6 months to use.**

 **CELIAC & NON-CELIAC SUFFERS** – some alcohol may contain gluten.
-Brands below are labelled not containing any.
+For brands labelled not containing any gluten – see list in the post before this directions card.

 More Homemade Ingredients For Your Baking

-Homemade lemon curd, a fig & anise curd (using frozen figs) or try my plum jam.
+Try making homemade butter & buttermilk, Homemade blueberry orange curd, some strawberry concentrated puree, tangy lemon curd, a fig & anise curd (using frozen figs), or try my plum jam.

 Happy Baking & Making